oneeve8/kobble-data/content/Tutorial2.md

 It has version control and allows developers to easily collaborate.

-But actually, GitHub is not
+But actually, GitHub is not just for developers.

+Some people have been using it for word document version controls because each project has its

 ***